jchs-science/jchs-science.githib.io/units/3 waves/4 absorption.md

 ---
 layout: default
-title: About Waves
+title: Absorption
 parent: Waves
-nav_order: 2
+nav_order: 4
+mathjax: true
 ---

-# Title
+# Absorption
 {: .no_toc }

 <!-- table of contents for the page -->